 APR-246 is the first clinical-stage compound that reactivates mutant p53.

 In the first-in-human Phase Ia study, APR-246 monotherapy was found to have a satisfactory safety and pharmacokinetic profile allowing it to be combined with full dose chemotherapy.
-Signs of clinical activity were observed in several patients, and p53-dependent biological effects in patient tumor cells were demonstrated6.
+Signs of single agent clinical activity were observed in several patients, and p53-dependent biological effects in patient tumor cells were demonstrated6.
 APR-246 was considered safe in patients, with fully reversible CNS related side effects (dizziness, dyskinesia and ataxia).
 No bone marrow toxicity was seen6.

 APR-246 has been shown in vitro to reduce glutathione levels, increase ROS levels and ER stress, and to resensitize ovarian cancer cells to platinum drugs (Mohell et al. Abstract #1801, AACR 2014; Lambert et al. Oncogene, 2010).